DiDiR2/.github/profile/README.md

 No reduction, no gears, no backlash, no friction, no wear, no complexity, ...
 Just drive!

+The idea is to build the simplest mechanical robots and then try to do with them as many things as possible.
+Less mechanical complexity means less failures.

 ![DiDiR2](https://github.com/DiDiR2/cad/blob/main/pictures/didir2.png)

 DiDiR2 has 5 direct drive BLDC motors: